David Rein: District of Columbia v. John R. Thompson Co.

 The case District of Columbia v.
 John R. Thompson Co. reached the U.S. Supreme Court.
 Forer and Rein argued the case.
-On June 8, 1953, the court ruled that segregated eating places in Washington, DC, were unconstitutional.
+On June 8, 1953, the court ruled that segregated eating places in Washington, D.C., were unconstitutional.

 The Washington Post recounted in 1985, "Four days after the Supreme Court ruled, Mary Terrell and the three other original complainants went back to Thompson's.
 Joe Forer followed them in.
 As he recalls the moment, the manager, himself, came over and personally, even obsequiously, carried Mary Terrell's tray to the table."

 Major cases

 As a civil liberties lawyer, Rein argued cases before the United States Supreme Court, including some major cases involving First Amendment rights, include: